PulseAugur

 EN

-New STEER attack exploits LLM safety gaps in low-resource languages
+New STEER attack exploits LLM safety gaps in multilingual contexts · 3 sources tracked

-Researchers have developed a new attack method called STEER (Safety Targeted Embedding Exploit via Refinement) that exploits vulnerabilities in the safety training of large language models (LLMs).
-This method specifically targets models trained predominantly in English, demonstrating that their safety mechanisms do not generalize well to low-resource languages and mixed-language inputs.
-STEER achieves high attack success rates on open-source models and shows transferability to models like GPT-4o-mini, highlighting a significant gap in multilingual safety alignment.
+Researchers have developed a new method called STEER (Safety Targeted Embedding Exploit via Refinement) to exploit vulnerabilities in the safety training of large language models (LLMs).
+This technique targets models trained predominantly in English, demonstrating that their safety mechanisms do not generalize well to low-resource languages and mixed-language inputs.
+STEER achieves high attack success rates on various benchmarks and even transfers to models like GPT-4o-mini, highlighting a significant gap in current multilingual safety alignment.
 AI

-New STEER attack exploits LLM safety gaps in low-resource languages
+New STEER attack exploits LLM safety gaps in multilingual contexts · 3 sources tracked

 COVERAGE [3]